 10 Feb 2025·Department for Work and Pensions·Answered

-AskedHow many pensioners were in poverty in Mid Leicestershire in each of the last five years.
+AskedHow many pensioners are considered to be in poverty in Mid Leicestershire constituency.

 ReplyStatistics on the number of pensioners living in relative and absolute poverty are not available at a constituency level.
 Statistics on the number of pensioners living in relative and absolute poverty are published annually in the Households Below Average Income statistics: Households below average income: for financial years ending 1995 to 2023 - GOV.UK.
 These statistics include regional breakdowns.